Recently we came across some new statistics about executive functioning:

 - Tendency towards physical aggression or unsafe behavior towards oneself or others: Safety is paramount in any coaching relationship.
 If there’s a risk of harm to oneself or others, a different type of professional support may be needed.
 Options may include dialing 911 or 988 (Suicide & Crisis Lifeline) or by contacting your state’s DDA office for more long-term support.

 - Need for trauma-based or mental health support, without current help from a qualified mental health professional: While coaching can support personal growth and skill development, it’s not a substitute for professional mental health services.
+Therapists are trained to diagnose and treat a wide range of mental health problems, providing targeted interventions for issues like anxiety and depression.
 Organizations like NAMI or therapists specializing in trauma who also understand neurodivergence can often provide the necessary support.

 - Seeking medication or a magic solution: Real change takes time and effort.
 If you’re looking for an immediate solution, coaching might not meet your expectations and a medically-based option may be preferred.